Made a Lot of Money on Bitcoin…. Now What?

 Or maybe you truly want to make a difference in the world and maybe add to the good you’ve already been doing.
 For prospective clients who have charitable intent and for whom are already engaged in charitable activities… odds are this is something you wish you knew a couple years ago.

-In all the scenarios we just mentioned, you’ll need an advisor that understands where you're coming from, and more importantly can help you make the best financial decision as possible so we can create a real legacy from your virtual wealth.
+In all the scenarios we just mentioned, you'd likely benefit by working with an advisor that understands where you're coming from, and more importantly can help you make the better financial decision and hopefully create a real legacy from your virtual wealth.

 Let me demonstrate how I’m that advisor and lets see how we can improve your life today.

-Accessing this Information Can Likely Lead To the highest ROI Decision you’ve ever made outside of investing into Bitcoin early on.
+Accessing this Information Could Lead To the highest ROI Decision you’ve ever made... outside of investing into Bitcoin early on of course.

 BEFORE you sell your Crypto…